-The primary aim of this module is to provide the participants with the relevant background information on human geography which is an essential base for all geographers at degree level.
-This module is only available to students studying a Foundation Year.
+Additional Notes: The primary aim of this module is to provide the participants with the relevant background information on human geography which is an essential base for all geographers at degree level.
+This module is only available to students studying a Foundation Year within the Faculty of Science and engineering.
 Not available to visiting or exchange students.